 POINT OF CONTACT:

 Please review this information for the performance areas in which you inspected or licensed during the LPR assessment period.
 The lead responsible parties for each performance area are given in the chart below.
-Please verify that all applicable inspection report findings have been included and accurately characterized per the guidance given in Inspection Manual Chapter (IMC) 2604, “Licensee Performance Review” Comments should be returned to the designated contact no later than close of business on [date].
+Please verify that all applicable inspection report findings have been included and accurately characterized per the guidance given in Inspection Manual Chapter (IMC) 2604, “Licensee Performance Review,” and IMC 2694, “Fuel Cycle Facility Construction and Pre-operational Readiness Review Inspection Program,” for additional LPR guidance for new construction for new licensees.
+Comments should be returned to the designated contact no later than close of business on [date].

 Staff and branch chief-level management will meet on [dates] to finalize the licensee performance assessment.
-Participants should be prepared to discuss their assessments and recommendations for modifying the NRC inspection program at each facility.PERFORMANCE AREA: SAFETY OPERATIONS
+Participants should be prepared to discuss their assessments and recommendations for modifying the NRC inspection program at each facility.

+Complete Exhibit 2.1 and/or Exhibit 2.2, as applicable.

+Exhibit 2:1 LPR Facility Assessment Package

+For operating facilities, including those performing major modifications, and those under the oversight program described in IMC 2600:

+NOTE: For major modifications, staff may reference guidance from IMC 2694, Appendix B: “Fuel Facility Construction Inspection Program – Licensee Performance Review, Supplement for Inspection Manual Chapter (IMC) 2604.”
+Although this appendix does not apply to existing licensees that are performing major modifications, staff can reference this appendix as additional guidance when considering the LPR attributes for construction related activities.

+PERFORMANCE AREA: SAFETY OPERATIONS

 This area is comprised of plant operations, nuclear criticality safety, and fire protection.